reklun/TestPay/README.md

 # TestPay
 #-----------------------------------------------

 Run:

-1. Drop the CSV files under src/main/resources/input.
+1. Drop the CSV files under `src/main/resources/input`.
+   There's no validation on file names and data, assuming it to be right.
+   You can drop multiple files in the same directory.

-2. Run the Worker.class, which is a main method.
+2. Run the `Worker.class`, which is a main method.

-3. Get the output from src/main/resources/output.
+3. Get the output from `src/main/resources/output`.

 #-----------------------------------------------

+Test:
+`gradle build` will complete the tests
+Or Run Unit test per class.
+The most important test class is `WorkFlowProcessorTest`

+#-----------------------------------------------

 Log file:

-Config file under src/main/resources/log4j2.properties Log file can be found under log/app.log
+Config file under `src/main/resources/log4j2.properties` Log file can be found under `log/app.log`

 #-----------------------------------------------

 Assumptions:

 1. Everyone touch on when they get on board.
 2. There is a maximum time to force a touch off if a touch off is not happening.
    Default to 4 hours defined in the Constant class.